On Interim Envy-Free Allocation Lotteries: Preliminaries

 \section{Preliminaries}

 An instance of an allocation problem consists of a set $\agents$ of $n$ agents and a set $\items$ of $m$ items.
-Agent $i\in \agents$ has valuation $v_i(j)$ for item $j\in \items$.
-By abusing notation, we use $v_i(S)$ to denote the valuation of agent $i$ for the set (or bundle) of items $S$.
+Agent $i\in \agents$ has valuation $v_i(j)$ for item $j\in \items$ while we use $v_i(S)$ to denote her valuation for the set (or bundle) of items $S$.
 We assume that valuations are non-negative and additive, i.e., $v_i(S)=\sum_{j\in S}{v_i(j)}$.
-We remark, though, that several of our results (including the concept of interim envy-freeness, which we define later in this section) carry over to more general valuations.
+We remark, though, that our results (including the concept of interim envy-freeness, which we define later in this section) carry over to the more general case of subadditive valuations\footnote{Indeed, Lemmas \ref{lem:ex-ante}, \ref{lem:ex-post}, \ref{lem:ief-implies-prop}, and \ref{lem:max-envy} in Section \ref{sec:ief}, Theorem \ref{thm:poief-upper} in Section \ref{sec:ief-vs-efficiency}, and Theorem \ref{thm:characterization} in Section \ref{sec:payments} still hold for subadditive valuations, while all negative results carry over trivially.
+Our results in Section \ref{sec:computing} and Subsection \ref{sec:compute-payments} hold for matching instances where only valuations per item matter.}.
 Furthermore, even though this is rarely required for our positive statements, in our examples we use normalized valuations satisfying $\sum_{j\in \items}{v_i(j)}=1$ for every agent $i\in \agents$.

 An allocation $A=(A_1, A_2, ..., A_n)$ of the items in $\items$ to the agents of $\agents$ is simply a partition of the items of $\items$ into $n$ bundles $A_1$, $A_2$, ..., $A_n$, with the understanding that agent $i\in \agents$ gets the bundle of items $A_i$.
 An allocation $A=(A_1, A_2, ..., A_n)$ is {\em envy-free} (EF) if $v_i(A_i)\geq v_i(A_k)$ for every pair of agents $i$ and $k$.
 In words, the allocation $A$ is envy-free if no agent prefers the bundle of items that has been allocated to some other agent to her own.
 The allocation $A$ is {\em proportional} if $v_i(A_i)\geq \frac{1}{n}v_i(\items)$.
 An instance may not admit any envy-free or proportional allocation; to see why, consider an instance in which all agents have a positive valuation of $1$ for a single item (and zero value for any other item).
 It is well-known that, due to additivity, an envy-free allocation is always proportional.